 Non-Native Speakers of English

 As the nurse is a professional who deals with human lives, it is mandatory that a higher level of English fluency be met in order to ensure the safety of clients and students.
 The English as a Second Language requirement for the College of Nursing is the same as that required by the National Council of State Boards of Nursing.
 The College of Nursing requires all students who meet the definition of student with English as a Second Language to complete the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or an accepted substitute.
-English as a Second Language is defined as a student who was instructed and spoke primarily in a language other than English in the K-‐12 grades or primary and secondary schooling.
-The minimum TOEFL score required for admission to the nursing major is 84 (iBT), with a minimum speaking score of 26.
-The required IELTS band score for admission to the nursing major is 6.5, with a minimum of 6.0 in each module.
+English as a Second Language is defined as a student who was instructed and spoke primarily in a language other than English in the K-12 grades or primary and secondary schooling.
+The minimum TOEFL score required for admission to the professional program is 84 (iBT), with a minimum speaking score of 26.
+The required IELTS band score for admission to the professional program is 6.5, with a minimum of 6.0 in each module.
 The TOEFL or IELTS is required for all students for whom English is a second language, regardless of residency status.
 These scores are required before the student will be accepted into the professional program.
 The student is responsible for all testing fees.

 Transfer From Another Nursing Program

-Students who have been enrolled in a previous program, and have failed a nursing course, will not be admitted to the accelerated program.
-Transfer students who have begun but not completed a nursing program at another college or university must submit a letter to the College of Nursing indicating their reason for transfer.
+Transfer students who have begun but not completed a bachelor’s in nursing program at another college or university must submit a letter to the College of Nursing indicating their reason for transfer.
 They must also apply for admission to SDSU, as well as to the College of Nursing.
-Three letters of recommendation must also be submitted to the College of Nursing (one from the dean/director of their former program and two from faculty members stating they left in good standing.
+Three letters of recommendation must also be submitted to the College of Nursing: one from the dean/director of their former program and two from faculty members stating they left in good standing.

-All students seeking admission into a nursing program in the College of Nursing at South Dakota State University must undergo a drug screen.
+All students seeking admission into a nursing program in the College of Nursing at SDSU must undergo a drug screen.